sdv-dev/SDGym/README.md

 scores = benchmark(synthesizers=my_synthesizer_function)
 ```

+* You can learn how to create your own synthesizer function [here](SYNTHESIZERS.md).
+* You can learn about different arguments for benchmark function [here](BENCHMARK.md).

 The output of the `benchmark` function will be a `pd.DataFrame` containing the results obtained
 by your synthesizer on each dataset, as well as the results obtained previously by the SDGym